 - Seagrass Can Be Dyed – One of the great benefits of seagrass is that it can be dyed into various colors.
-This gives it a great look for a lot of home decor products.
+This gives it an excellent look for a lot of home decor products.

 - Seagrass Can Be Painted – Your seagrass baskets can also be painted.
-Many times designers will paint them to add some color or to add a design to them.
+Often, designers will paint them to add some color or design.